dwijnand/tabular/README.md

 # [Tabular][] [![Apache 2 badge][]](http://www.apache.org/licenses/LICENSE-2.0)

-`Tabular` is a way to show data in tabular form.
+> A way to show data in tabular form

+`Tabular` is a Scala library that provides extension methods for structured data, such as the Scala collections.

+It's the Scala library equivalent of the vim plugin [Tabular][vim-tabular].

 ## Setup